Maybe you havenβt had a great experience of school and think all schools are the same. We get it. Donβt stress. Thereβs another way to do schoolβ!

 In-class wellbeing workers to achieve learning goals and address life challenges

-Breakfast, morning tea, lunch and afternoon tea are supplied
+Breakfast, morning tea, and lunch are supplied

 Excursions, incursions and camps are all free